 Distribution based on subject area for the legal aptitude section of AILET 2018 is as under:

-However, it should be noted here the AILET paper setters may or may not stick to this distribution scheme.
+However, it should be noted here that the AILET paper setters may or may not stick to this distribution scheme.
 Questions from the Indian Penal Code were given a complete miss.
 The Principle-fact questions were extremely lengthy and used multiple aspects of knowledge in the given area to form the principle.
 The section was dominated with questions from Indian Constitution and Current Legal GK.
 The Current Legal GK questions were related to proposed amendments in various laws, case laws and various other legal developments.
 Some of the questions stumped the AILET aspirants completely, like- youth bar association judgment, maternity benefit duration, public trust doctrine, legal personality awarded to river in New Zealand.
 Most of the questions were moderate to difficult and would require 25-30 minutes for a comfortable attempt.
 A good score in this section would be in the range of 25-27.

 Following are the tips on how to prepare and attempt each of these question types: